-Museum Association – Offering a suite of Museum Essentials online learning courses – currently on Collections and Ethics (for MA members only)
+Museum Association – Offering a suite of Museum Essentials online learning course (for MA members only)

 Temporary pay walls removed

-Crowdfunder – Waiving platform and other fees for freelancers/creative businesses (e.g. Holburne Museum’s campaign)
+Crowdfunder – Waiving platform and other fees for freelancers/creative businesses if your orgnanisation is raising money in response to the effects of COVID-19 (e.g. Holburne Museum’s campaign)

 Arts Professional – Free access to the Arts Professional CovidCulture articles, resources and online events

-National Council for Voluntary Organisations – NCVO members’ guidance and resources supporting charities, voluntary organisations and volunteers, are now temporarily free for all.
+National Council for Voluntary Organisations – NCVO have an archive of Knowhow Coronavirus guidance and links supporting charities, voluntary organisations and volunteers.
+Some of these are now free to access.
 We thought this Virtual Teams resource was particularly helpful.

-Arts Fundraising & Philanthropy – Offering a virtual session on how to Be a Chair for trustees looking to develop leadership skills
+Arts Fundraising & Philanthropy – Offering a virtual training for trustees and fundraisers to support your museum and develop leadership skills

 Association of Cultural Enterprises – Online training modules including Retail Essentials and Licensing